Mukaishima Island, Hiroshima: Transportation

 The Mukaishima is connected to the mainland of Honshu and Innoshima islands by bridges of Nishiseto Expressway (Shimanami Kaidō).
-Also, bridge connection do exist to Iwashi-jima, and ferry is available to Fukuyama with the stop-over at Momoshima, Hiroshima.
+Bridge connection also exists to Iwashi-jima, and ferry is available to Fukuyama with a stopover at Momoshima, Hiroshima.
 The island is served by the national Route 317.
 The buses to Mukaishima can be taken from Hiroshima, Fukuyama or Onomichi cities.

 Economy and industry

-The Mukaishima Island is the important shipbuilding center, with several shipyards on the north of the island producing coastal vessels.
+The Mukaishima Island is an important shipbuilding center, with several shipyards on the north of the island producing coastal vessels.
 Also, Mukaishima Dockyard is the leading ship repair center in Japan, serving about 300 ships annually.